HaNguyen810/moninote-e2e-testing/README.md

 - `sign-in.yaml` — signs in with a fixed mailinator test account and completes MFA via `get-mfa-code.js`
 - `add-note.yaml` — chains `sign-up.yaml` via `runFlow` for a freshly authenticated session (in the same browser tab), re-launches the app to confirm the session survives, then creates a note and verifies its title and body were saved

-`maestro test <folder>/` runs each flow file in its own isolated browser in parallel — it does not share session state between files. `runFlow` is the only way to carry a session from one set of steps into the next, since a subflow runs in the same browser tab as its parent.
+Running multiple flow files independently gives each its own isolated browser — session state isn't shared between them. `runFlow` is the way to carry a session from one set of steps into the next, since a subflow runs in the same browser tab as its parent (see how `add-note.yaml` reuses `sign-up.yaml`).

-> **Resolved:** the web flows used to hang unpredictably (`tapOn`/`assertVisible`/`extendedWaitUntil` stalling for minutes regardless of `timeout:`).
-Root cause was Maestro CLI 2.8.0's bundled Selenium missing a CDP (DevTools Protocol) implementation for Chrome 150+, silently falling back to a broken no-op stub — see the CLI 2.9.0+ requirement above.
-Upgrading resolved it; all web flows now run reliably headless with no hangs.
-If a run still stalls, confirm `maestro --version` is 2.9.0 or newer first.
+If a web flow hangs unpredictably (`tapOn`/`assertVisible`/`extendedWaitUntil` stalling for minutes regardless of `timeout:`), see the Chrome-compatibility note under Install Maestro Studio above.

 ## Android flows